fbosch/waybar-nixos-updates/README.md

   popd";
 ```

+## Your Rebuild Script and the REBUILD_FLAG
-The REBUILD_FLAG signals this script to run after your system has been rebuilt.
+The REBUILD_FLAG, which is saved in the "nix-update-rebuild-flag" cache file, signals this script to run after your system has been rebuilt.
 Add this to your update script to create the REBUILD_FLAG and send a signal to waybar to refresh after updating:
 `if [ -f \"$HOME/.cache/nix-update-update-flag\" ]; then touch \"$HOME/.cache/nix-update-rebuild-flag\" && pkill -x -RTMIN+12 .waybar-wrapped; fi &&`

 This works with the `signal: 12` parameter in the Waybar configuration, which causes Waybar to run the script when it receives RTMIN+12 signal.